ParallelMaths/parallel/pages/7-05-supernovae.md

 ## 1. Volume of a sphere

-You might not have covered this yet, but there is an equation that that gives the volume of a sphere based on the radius.
+You might not have covered this yet, but there is an equation that gives the volume of a sphere based on the radius.
 Just like there is an equation that gives the circumference of a circle based on the radius (circumference = `2 × π × r`).
 This short video reveals that equation.

 @[youtube](uWfzWEcm5yU?rel=0)